For Suu Kyi, a new role and heavier burden

 Sanctions should only be lifted at "the right time," he says, without elaborating, adding that their removal depended on not just the election but on Myanmar's movement toward reform.

-When sanctions do come down, Suu Kyi's sway over Western governments will diminish, believes analyst Horsey.
+When sanctions do come down, Suu Kyi's influence over Western governments could diminish.
+Even if she remains revered, she will be one voice in parliament, potent but singular.

-"The days of her having an overwhelming influence on Western policy should be over," he says.
-"What she says is only part of the equation" now that she is an elected representative.

 Suu Kyi has dismissed suggestions she would accept a position in Thein Sein's cabinet, since this would legally oblige her to give up her parliamentary seat.